Divakar-Singh/cal/README.md

-# cal
-This a Tool and calculator website which help you
+This Project I have made just for fun and practice